nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 Now let’s move on to writing a parser that will extract the index and remark from the input provided by the user.

-Create a `RemarkCommandParser` class in the `seedu.address.logic.parser` package.
+Create a `RemarkCommandParser` class in the `taskbook.logic.parser` package.
 The class must extend the `Parser` interface.

 ![The relationship between Parser and RemarkCommandParser](../images/add-remark/ParserInterface.png)